ArcadeGloop/swa/README.md

 # Introduction

 we added further options to train.py that would allow us to experiment with our proposed improvements to the paper.

 --val_size controls the size of the validation set used for evaluation during training.

 --type_of_average controls the type of averaging method to train and compare to the original SWA method ('weighted_moving_average' or 'exponential_smoothing').

 --weight_from_data controls where te weights are taken from for the weighted_moving_average ( 'train' or 'validation').

 --scale_weights controls whether to scale the weights using MinMax scaling.

 --smoothing_factor is the alpha passed to  exponential_smoothing.

 --eval_base_model controls whether to evaluate the pre SWA model during training.

-the utils.py script contains our implementation of of the weighted_moving_average and exponential_smoothing functions. visualisations of accuracy and loss during training for experiment 1 are implemented in exp_1_visuals.py . visualisations of accuracy and loss during training for experiment 2 are implemented in exp_2_visuals.py . the training of the Iterative SWA method from experiment 2 is implemented in exp_2_iswa_train.py . the comperative SGD training for experiment 2 is implemented in exp_2_sgd_train.py .
+the utils.py script contains our implementation of of the weighted_moving_average and exponential_smoothing functions.

+visualizations of accuracy and loss during training for experiment 1 are implemented in exp_1_visuals.py .

+further visualizations for experiment 1 are implemented in vizualization.py

+visualizations of accuracy and loss during training for experiment 2 are implemented in exp_2_visuals.py .

+the training of the Iterative SWA method from experiment 2 is implemented in exp_2_iswa_train.py .

+the comperative SGD training for experiment 2 is implemented in exp_2_sgd_train.py .

 The commands we used for running experiment 1: